 Brain and neurological services in Aurora, Colorado

-At The Medical Center of Aurora, we offer testing and treatment for some of the most complex brain and nervous system conditions.
+Swedish Neuro Network at The Medical Center of Aurora offers testing and treatment for some of the most complex brain and nervous system conditions.
 Our neurologists and neurosurgeons use the latest imaging technology to determine an accurate diagnosis and appropriate treatment plan for each patient.
 This care is part of our neurosciences program, which includes award-winning stroke care, neurological rehabilitation and the Colorado Chiari Institute.

 Neurological exams we offer